qbicsoftware/qoffer/src/README.md

 displayed in the .docx file.
 Essentially we have several placeholders, the containers, and all the values we want for the placeholder.

-Unfortunately there is no way how to change the style of the placeholder based on the values itself.
+Unfortunately there is no way to change the style of the placeholder based on the values itself.
 To change the style you need to change the style of the placeholder.
 Also it's not possible to bind more complicated structures (e.g. hyperlinks).